On SYZ mirrors of Hirzebruch surfaces: SYZ Mirrors of the Third Hirzebruch Surface

 Therefore, assuming that the zero of the section $s$ of the obstruction bundle $\OO b$ is not $0$ or $\infty$, with boundary on this family $\Tilde{L}$ of product tori, there is a unique disc in the class $\beta_2$ whose union with the sphere $S$ deforms into an index $0$ disc in the class $\beta_2+\sigma$ after perturbation.
 This disc in the class $\beta_2$ is exactly the upper part of the sphere $F_z$ we mentioned at the end of the previous subsection (after Lemma \ref{continuing previous proposition}).

-\begin{remark} In \cite[\S 11]{FOOO10}, Fukaya, Oh, Ohta, and Ono show that there are no index $0$ discs after choosing a perturbation which is equivariant with respect to the torus action.
-This does not contradict the result here since we allow non-toric perturbations; toric perturbations correspond to the case where the zero of the section $s$ of the obstruction bundle is $0$ or $\infty$. \end{remark}
+\begin{remark} In \cite[\S 11]{FOOO10}, Fukaya, Oh, Ohta, and Ono show that, after choosing a perturbation equivariant with respect to the torus action, there are no index $0$ discs.
+This does not contradict the result here since we allow non-equivariant perturbations; in fact, perturbations arising from deformations of the complex structure are never $T^2$-equivariant.
+Certain $S^1$-equivariant perturbations (such as the one in \cite[\S 3]{DA09}), which we refer to as toric perturbations, correspond to the cases where the zero of the section $s$ of the obstruction bundle is $0$ or $\infty$. \end{remark}

 We next use an argument of intersection numbers to exclude the product tori away from $F_z$ from bounding index $0$ discs after perturbation.

 \begin{proposition} If the torus $L$ is disjoint from the fiber $F_z$, it cannot bound any index $0$ discs after perturbation (a sufficiently small deformation along the chosen family $\{J(t)\}$). \end{proposition}